What was Skylab all about?

 This deprived Skylab of most of its electrical power, and also removed protection from intense solar heating, threatening to make it unusable.
 Footage has been located that may show either the anomaly as it occurred, or at the very least, the immediate aftermath, in which the rocket plume can clearly be seen behaving abnormally.

-In Searching for Skylab we hear from the astronauts themselves as they explain the amazing amount of hard work that went into making the missions a resounding success, and in doing so they attempt to explain how much influence it had in advancing human knowledge, along with several immediate, and not-so immediate benefits.
+In Searching for Skylab you hear from the astronauts themselves as they explain the amazing amount of hard work that went into making the missions a resounding success, and in doing so they attempt to explain how much influence it had in advancing human knowledge, along with several immediate, and not-so immediate benefits.

 project to convince the audience how much of a triumph Skylab was to their everyday lives.

-The data collected over 40 years ago was so comprehensive that it is still forms the backbone of mission development for the ISS.
-It is high time the story of this fine vehicle, Skylab, gets told to a new audience.
+The data collected over 40 years ago was so comprehensive that it is still forms the backbone of mission development for the International Space Station (ISS).